staticaron/kusogaki-bot/README.md

 ### GTA Quiz Game Commands
 Base command: `gtaquiz` (alias: `gq`)
 * `kuso gtaquiz start [difficulty]`: Start a new game session.
 If difficulty is specified (easy/medium/hard), only images of that difficulty will appear.
-Leave it unspecified to experience progressive difficulty similar to GTA's adaptive system on AniList.
+Leave it unspecified to experience progressive difficulty similar to GTA's adaptive system on AniList
 * `kuso gtaquiz join`: Join an ongoing game before it starts
 * `kuso gtaquiz stop`: Stop the current game
 * `kuso gtaquiz leaderboard`: View global rankings